Hussain2305/Guessing_game/README.md

 🎮 How to Play

-1. Choose a difficulty level using the radio buttons
+1. Choose a difficulty level

 2. Enter your number guess into the input box